Having Numb Hands While Sleeping

 Tingling, prickling or pins & needles is another key sign of carpal tunnel syndrome.
 It also occurs in the areas indicated in the hand illustration above.

-When you have carpal tunnel, usually tingling is accompanied by numbness.
+When you have carpal tunnel, tingling usually is accompanied by numbness.
 But this is not always the case.

 Once again, at first, the tingling occurs at night while sleeping.
 As carpal tunnel advances, it starts to show during the daytime.